 Maple Grove Park - Cowichan Bay Esturary Dike Walk

 The giant trees at Maple Grove Park are beautiful and unusual.
 There is a flat and enjoyable walk going clockwise around the dike at the estuary starting at the park.
 The trail is incomplete; the rest of the walk is along the edge of a farm field.
 A 20-minute drive to the north from the B&B.

-Stoney Hill Regional Park
+Stoney Hill Park

 This park is located west across a channel from Saltspring Island and has spectacular views looking south.
 Located in the Maple Bay area.
 The picture in the heading of this page is a view from Stoney Hill.
 The hike can be longer than expected but the views are worth the effort!
 A 30-minute drive to the north from the B&B.

 Attractive Seaside Towns and Marinas in the Cowichan Region

 Has a modernized marina with bistro and our most frequented shopping centre.
 A 10-minute drive to the east from the B&B.

 Shawnigan Lake Museum